 Karuizawa is a charming resort town tucked beneath the imposing Mt.
 Asama, one of Honshū’s most active volcanoes.
 Only an hour away from Tokyo by high-speed train, it’s a popular day trip from the capital, attracting locals and tourists alike with its lovely autumn leaf colors and cooler summer temperatures.
-Emperor Akihito met his future bride, Empress Micihiko, in Karuizawa in 1957, fueling the town’s reputation as a romantic retreat.
-It’s an excellent spot for hiking and visiting hot springs, plus Yacho-no-mori, or Wild Bird Forest, is home to over 100 different bird species.
+Emperor Akihito met his future bride, Empress Michiko, in Karuizawa in 1957, fueling the town’s reputation as a romantic retreat.
+It’s an excellent spot for hiking and visiting hot springs, plus Yacho-no-mori, or Wild Bird Forest, is home to over 60 different bird species.

 With a history as Japan’s first permanent capital and home to eight UNESCO World Heritage Sites, Nara is one of the country’s most culturally rich towns.
 Although Nara only served as Japan’s capital for around 70 years, it was during those years that the country’s art, literature, and culture developed into the traditions still associated with Japan today.
 Located less than an hour away from Kyoto and Osaka, Nara is wonderfully compact town, with most of its historic attractions found in pretty Nara Park.
 Aside from temples, the park is known for its population of inquisitive, free-roaming deer.
 The most impressive feature is Todaiji Temple, an enormous wooden building that houses one of Japan’s largest bronze statues of Buddha.

 With its warm climate, outgoing locals and lush vegetation, it’s easy to see why Kagoshima is a sister city to Naples.
 The capital of Kagoshima Prefecture and one of Kyushu’s southernmost cities, attractive Kagoshima is dotted with palm trees, wide streets and flowers.
-The city’s striking bay looks onto Sakurajima, an active volcano which appears to rise from the waters off the coast.
+The city’s striking bay looks onto Sakurajima, an active volcano that appears to rise from the waters off the coast.
 The view is particularly spectacular from July to August, when firework displays take place over the bay each evening.
 The volcano’s frequent eruptions often cover the town in a surreal coating of white ash.

-Furano is a small town in the center of Hokkaido, known for its gently rolling farmland vistas.
+Furano is a small city in the center of Hokkaido, known for its gently rolling farmland vistas.
 July is the most popular time of year to visit, when the town’s fields blossom with a sea of purple lavender.
 Famous Farm Tomita is at the heart of the action, selling lavender-infused products in its café and gift shop, including lavender ice cream.
 Equally beautiful are the colorful seasonal flowers that blanket the farm and surrounding landscape, which are reminiscent of Dutch tulip fields.
 During the winter, Furano is one of the country’s most popular downhill and cross country skiing destinations, known for its excellent, powdery snow.

 Once an important political center, Kamakura is sometimes nicknamed the ‘Kyoto of Eastern Japan’ for its centuries-old Buddhist temples, Shinto shrines, old wooden homes, and historical monuments.
 Bordering the coast and surrounded by rolling forest landscapes, Kamakura’s natural scenery serves as a dramatic backdrop for these beautiful religious sites.
 In addition to touring the town’s historic attractions, its hills offer a number of lovely hiking trails.
 The town is particularly popular during the summer months, attracting crowds with its sandy beaches and relaxed atmosphere.
 Located less than an hour south of Tokyo, it’s an easy and rewarding day trip from the capital.